Yandex Pay Card

 Image of an iPhone lying on a table

-Pay Card — debit vertical is a core part of the banking product.
-It supports daily payments and connects users with other financial services
+Pay Card is a core debit product at Yandex Bank, powering daily payments and access to other financial services

 My responsibility was to evolve this vertical into a scalable system rather than a set of isolated features